alex-dulac/py-scrobbler/README.md

    2025-05-08 09:36:18.427 | INFO     | service.lastfm_service:update_now_playing:177 - Updated Last.fm now playing
    `The Freaks, Nerds, & Romantics` by The Bouncing Souls from `Maniacal Laughter` | Time played: 28s
    ```

-### Key Files

-- **app.py**: The main entry point for the FastAPI application.
-- **tui_app.py**: A Text User Interface application with interactive elements.
-- **loop.py**: A script to run the application in a loop, continuously polling music services for the current track.
-- **config/settings.py**: Configuration settings for the application, including environment variables.
-- **api/**: Contains the API routes and endpoints.
-- **models/**: Contains the data models used in the application.
-- **service/**: Contains the service modules for interacting with Apple Music, Last.fm, and Spotify.

 ## Contributing